 UGallery exhibits original art created by top new and established artists from across the country.
 We display most two-dimensional and three-dimensional mediums.

-At the top of every page, you will find a keyword search bar and search links organized by our artists, staff favorites, new art, collections, medium, style, subject and size.
+At the top of every page, you will find a keyword search bar and the Shop Art drop down menu with search links organized by subject, style, new art, and staff favorites.
 You can either type a category into the keyword search bar or click on the search links to find art listed in that grouping.
 To purchase a piece of art, simply click the "add to cart" button at the right of the piece and follow the onscreen directions.

 UGallery accepts Visa, MasterCard, Discover, American Express, and PayPal.
-Tax is charged on orders shipped to California.
+Tax is charged on orders shipped to the European Union.